Please note as of 1st April 2021 we will no longer take prescription requests over the telephone.

-Medication can be ordered via Patient Access, our front desk, requests can be posted to the practice or you can telephone your chemist.
+Medication can be ordered via Patient Access, NHS App (free), requests can be posted to the practice or you can telephone your nominated chemist.

 IMPORTANT: our REPEAT ONLINE PRESCRIPTION service is changing

-The current method of requesting your online prescription has been discontinued.
-Please visit the surgery to obtain your registration letter for the new service called Patient Access.
+Please visit the surgery to obtain your registration letter for a service called Patient Access.
 We require you to bring 2 forms of ID with you one of which should be photo ID.